bjura/pisak2/README.md

 <div>Some of the icons made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>

 Kelson Sans font from http://fontfabric.com/kelson-sans

+Work has been done as a project for the Google Summer of Code 2016